 During severe weather or nearby lightning, certain rides may need to close.
 After the threat of severe weather has passed, the rides will re-open.

 Youngsters can wait for their misplaced parents at Guest Relations.
 Establish a meeting time and place for members of families/groups to gather should anyone get separated.
 If assistance is needed to locate a lost child, please contact a Team Member.

 Frontier City’s first aid station is staffed by emergency medical technicians and located at the south end of the park next to the Wildcat.

 Rentals and Services

-- Available for a nominal charge on a flat-price basis at Trappers Trading Post.
+- Available for a nominal charge on a flat-price basis at the Frontier Trading Company.
 Subject to availability.

 - Locker Rental: $2.00 per use.

 - All rentals are on a first-come-first-serve basis.
 No reservations.